 The Good…

-- EPA approved repellent for all species of North American bears
+- EPA-approved repellent for all species of North American bears

-- Environmentally safe – doesn’t have flammable or ozone depleting substances
+- Environmentally safe – doesn’t have flammable or ozone-depleting substances

-- Comes with holster and belt loop
+- Comes with a holster and belt loop

 - Relatively long spray time